-Since its inception, over 200 alumni of U.S. and EU-funded educational exchange programs have participated in the Young Leaders Seminar.
-Previous iterations of the seminar have focused on topics such as migration, the future of work, and disinformation and media literacy.
-In 2021, the EU-US Young Leaders Seminar will focus on the future of cities.
+Since its inception, over 250 alumni of U.S. and EU-funded educational exchange programs have participated in the Young Leaders Seminar.
+Previous iterations of the seminar have focused on topics such as migration, the future of work, disinformation and media literacy, the future of cities, and the future of democracy.

 From 14 to 20 April 2021, the Fulbright Commission in Brussels facilitated the participation of 20 American alumni of the Fulbright U.S. Student Program and 20 European alumni of EU-funded exchange programs in the 2021 EU-US Young Leaders Seminar on the Future of Cities.
 During a series of panels and working group meetings, seminar participants discussed the future of cities through the lenses of environment and climate change, technology, diversity and inclusion, and public health and will be invited to present their findings and recommendations to the public.
 Guest speakers at the 2021 EU-US Young Leaders Seminar included representatives of the European Commission’s Directorate-General for Education and Culture, the Bureau of Educational Affairs at the U.S. Department of State, the Delegation of the European Union to the United States, and the U.S. Mission to the European Union as well as subject matter experts from reSITE, Cities Alliance – UNOPS, the International Urban Cooperation Programme, the Joint Research Centre of the European Commission, and more.

 2019 “Shared Transatlantic Challenges: Disinformation & the Changing Media Landscape”

 7 to 10 April 2019